Divides with cusps, shadows, and transvergent diagrams: Introduction

 It is easily seen that any link with a transvergent diagram is a symmetric link, and conversely, any symmetric link has a transvergent diagram.
 A transvergent diagram is used as a fundamental tool in the study of strongly invertible knots or $2$-periodic knots (see e.g. \cite{BI22, HHS23, L22, L23}).

 A {\it divide} is the image of a proper and generic immersion of a compact $1$-manifold into the $2$-disk.
 A divide is a concept introduced by A'Campo \cite{Camp98} in his study on isolated singularities of complex plane curves.
 Each divide $P$ defines a link $L_{P}$ in $S^{3}$, called the {\it link of the divide} $P$.
 A {\it divide with cusps} is a divide with a finite number of cusps, which is a generalization of A'Campo's divide introduced by Sugawara-Yoshinaga \cite{SY22} in their study of the complements of the complexifications of real line arrangements.
 Each divide with cusps $P$ also defines a link $L_{P}$ in $S^{3}$, called the {\it link of the divide with cusps} $P$.
-Sugawara \cite{S24} proved that a link $L$ in $S^{3}$ is a symmetric link if and only if there exists a divide with cusps $P$ such that $L_P$ is equivalent to $L$.
+Sugawara \cite{S24} proved that a link $L$ in $S^{3}$ is a symmetric link if and only if there exists a divide with cusps $P$ whose associated link $L_P$ is equivalent to $L$.

 In this paper, we provide a transformation between these two representations of a symmetric link, a divide with cusps and a transvergent diagram.
 To state the main theorem of this paper, we introduce several notations and terminologies.
 Let $L$ be a symmetric link in $S^{3}$.
-Let $DL$ be the transvergent diagram of $L$ and $\widehat{P_{DL}}$ be the immersed curve on $S^{2}$ obtained by forgetting the over/under information at the crossings of $DL$.
-By the definition of a transvergent diagram, there exists a reflection $\rho$ of $S^{2}$ through a great circle $r$ of $S^2$ that preserves $\widehat{P_{DL}}$.
-Then, a divide $P_{DL}$ is naturally defined as follows (see Figure \ref{figure:DL_to_P_DL}).
-Let $D := S^{2} / \rho$ be the quotient space induced by the involution $\rho$, and let $q_\rho : S^{2} \to D$ denote the quotient map of $D$.
-Note that $D$ is homeomorphic to the $2$-disk.
-Then, we define a divide $P_{DL}$ as the divide obtained by deforming $q_{\rho}(\widehat{P_{DL}})$ so that $q_\rho(C) \cap \partial D = \emptyset$, where $C$ be the set of all double points of $\widehat{P_{DL}}$.

-The divide $P_{DL}$ defined as above from $DL$ is called the {\it divide of the transvergent diagram $DL$}.
+Let $DL$ be the transvergent diagram of $L$.
+By forgetting the over/under information at the crossings of $DL$, we obtain an immersed curve on $S^{2}$.
+By the definition of a transvergent diagram, there exists a reflection of $S^{2}$ through a great circle of $S^{2}$ that preserves this immersed curve.
+We then take the quotient of $S^2$ and the immersed curve by this reflection, obtaining a $2$–disk $D$ together with an immersed curve in $D$.
+In general, the resulting immersed curve intersects $\partial D$ at the parts corresponding to the crossing points of the original immersed curve that lie on the great circle of $S^2$.
+We perturb the immersed curve slightly so as to remove these boundary intersections.
+The resulting immersed curve in the disk $D$ is a divide, and we denote it by $P_{DL}$ (see Figure \ref{figure:DL_to_P_DL}).
+The divide $P_{DL}$ is called the {\it divide of the transvergent diagram $DL$}.
 Then, the following theorem holds:

 \begin{theorem} Let $L$ be a symmetric link, $DL$ be its transvergent diagram, and $P_{DL}$ be the divide of $DL$.
 Then, there exists a divide with cusps $P$ satisfying the following conditions: \begin{itemize} \item $P$ is obtained by adding a finite number of cusps to $P_{DL}$. \item The link $L_P$ of $P$ is equivalent to the link $L$. \end{itemize} \end{theorem}